 To test this, recordings were made with the VI-sensor of the Horst tower building while walking sideways for a distance in the order of several meters (≈ 8) and returning to the starting point (within an error margin of 0.5 m), from four different distances with respect to the Horst tower: 10, 20, 30 and 60 meters ground distance approximately.
-This experiment shows that features at larger distances exhibit a larger final error (see table 2.1).
-The result of the motion at a distance of 30 meters is an outlier to this trend because of a large rotational error, see figure 2.3.
+This experiment shows that features at larger distances exhibit a larger final Euclidean error between the start and end position (see table 2.1).
+The result of the motion at a distance of 30 meters is an outlier to this trend because of a large rotational error, see figure 2.1.
 However, the lighting conditions for these recordings were not consistent due to shadows, and the motion included unwanted vibrations.
-Both of these parasitic disturbances influenced the result, to an unknown degree.
+Both the shadows and the vibrations form disturbances that influenced the result to an unknown degree.